-Despite reports of Rebel troop movements in the area in the days before the battle, the Federals were surprised when Johnston's Army of Mississippi launched its attack on the morning of April 6.
+Despite reports of Rebel troop movements in the area in the days before the battle, the Federals were surprised when Johnston's Army of the Mississippi (aka Army of Mississippi) launched its attack on the morning of April 6.
 In the ensuing confusion, many of the Federal troops fled in panic.
 Others were able to form lines of battle and mount some resistance, but the Union lines were gradually driven back to a defensive position behind Shiloh Church.

 As the Rebels pressed their advance, Union soldiers commanded by Brigadier General Benjamin Prentice and Brigadier General W.H.L.
 Wallace made a stand at a position since popularized as the "Hornet's Nest," near a road now known as the "Sunken Road."
 Although Wallace was mortally wounded and many of the men were eventually killed or captured, their seven-hour stand bought valuable time for Grant to reorganize his men and to establish a final defensive line.
 In their attempt to dislodge the defenders of the Hornet's Nest, the Confederacy suffered a serious setback when General Johnston was mortally wounded.